robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Build a DFD for the Playsound API in TMT 2016
 - Examine the threats identified

-???
+---

+class: center, middle
+# Threat Modeling Assignment

+---
 class: middle

-exclude: true
+# Step 1
+## Recall the Security Requirements Assignment
+- You prioritized several _data flows_ for
+building use/misuse cases

+---
+class: middle
 # Step 2
-## Recall the misuse case assignment
-- You identified several use cases to include misuse cases.
+## Prepare for threat modeling
+- Develop Level 0 DFDs that supports each of your use cases.
+- Consolidate similar DFDs.
+- Document the Level 0 DFDs in your Report

 ---
 class: middle
-exclude: true
 # Step 3
-## Elaborate the Misuse cases using Threat models
-- Develop Level 1 DFDs that supports each of your use cases.
-- Perform analysis on your code base to align the diagram with reality
+## Build Level 1 threat models
+- Expand Level 0 DFDs into Level 1 DFDs.
 - Draw the DFDs in TMT 2016
+- Perform analysis on your code base
+to align the diagram with reality
 - Identify appropriate trust boundaries on the diagram
 - Validate the diagram for any obvious structural deficiencies

 ---
 class: middle
-exclude: true
 # Step 4
 ## Analyze the Level 1 diagram to identify the applicable STRIDE threats
-- Examine each threat automatically identified
+- Examine each automatically identified threat
 - Document mitigation strategies for the identified threats
-- Pay special attention for elements that interact across threat boundaries
+- Pay special attention for elements that
+interact across threat boundaries
 - Generate a full HTML report using TMT 2016
 - Host the reports on your project github repo.

+---
+class: middle
+# Step 5
+## Review OSS design
 - Review OSS project actual software design for security related issues based on your threat models.
 Summarize your observations.

 ---
 class: middle
-exclude: true

 # Grading criteria